windicss/docs/features/dark-mode.md

 }
 ```

-It detects parent element's `class="dark"`, and normally you can apply it on the `html` element to make it affects globally.
+It detects the parent element's `class="dark"`, and usually you can apply it on the `html` element to make it work globally.

 ```html
 <html>